This guide is designed to support student engagement and research for the UCLA Depression Grand Challenge.

 The final effort and centerpiece of the DGC is a genetic study of 100,000 subjects to help uncover the biological, cognitive, social, and environmental factors that interact in depressed people.
 A study of this size is unprecedented and will yield some illuminating information about the disease that will help inform lab research and benefit sufferers worldwide.
 This is the largest-ever genetic study for a single disorder.

 Conceived in 2012 through the brainstorming efforts of more than 30 UCLA faculty members, the DGC team now comprises more than 100 researchers from more than 25 academic departments.
-This many faceted approach to research will help determine who is vulnerable for depression and help create new treatments.
+This multifaceted approach to research will help determine who is vulnerable for depression and help create new treatments.

 Additionally, this extraordinary effort is expected to help place depression front and center on the national and international research agendas and to improve the lives of hundreds of millions of people.